 9. Water right consent agreement and rule waiver considerations:

-As groundwater supply for local projects in district s decline in the absence of imported sources to replenish district poor space infrastructure,, the value of usable water will go up and pressure on water users to seek waivers of rule standards to improve enjoyment of allotted supply will increase.
+As local groundwater supply in district managed aquifers decline in the absence of sources to replenish district poor space infrastructure, the value of usable groundwater will go up.
+The pressure on water users to seek waivers of rule standards to improve enjoyment of allotted supply will also increase.
 The Board of GMD3 may include the following considerations in their deliberations and recommendations concerning the management program and standards governing groundwater supply and management of district pore space infrastructure in the public interest.